satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 review, there is often an objective criterion – the code performs as expected and is written using proper style and documentation.
 Once these standards are met, the code is accepted into the main project.
 The discussion mechanism facilitates this process.
-However, in the case of code review, the quality of review is typically not quantified.
+Current code review systems do not include quantitative assessment of the quality of reviews or the contributions of reviewers.

 Enhancing code review systems for article review